-IMPORTANT BRONZE-MOUNTED ROSEWOOD PIER TABLE
+IMPORTANT CLASSICAL BRONZE-MOUNTED PIER TABLE

 New York, c.
 1815

-The oblong white marble top with reeded edge above the conforming frieze with brass string inlay and a central gilt-bronze foliate appliqué and appliqués over the columns.
-The white marble columns with very fine cast gilt-bronze capitals and bases with marble pilasters in the back with carved gilt-wood capitals and bases flanking a mirror plate on an oblong plinth with brass beading on its top and bottom edge, raised on four acanthus-carved animal paw feet with verde-antique paint.
+The oblong white marble top with reeded edge above the conforming rosewood frieze with brass string inlay and a central gilt-bronze foliate appliqué and appliqués over the columns.
+The white marble columns with very fine cast gilt-bronze capitals and bases with marble pilasters in the back with carved gilt-wood capitals and bases flanking a mirror plate on an oblong plinth with brass beading on its top and bottom edge.
+It is raised on four acanthus-carved animal paw feet with verde-antique paint.
 Woods: Rosewood Veneer, Tulip Poplar.